QI: Recording

 The QI panel set, seen empty in 2009, incorporates the QI logo.

 Recordings usually take place over a few weeks in May or June; three episodes are typically filmed per week and sixteen are filmed for each series.
 Series A–P were filmed at The London Studios, with Series Q onwards being filmed at Television Centre.

 In the morning on the day of recording, the studio has to be set up.
 Seven cameras are used to record QI.
 To check that images, forfeits, buzzers and lighting are working, the first technical rehearsal is hosted by floor manager Guy Smart with stand-ins for panellists.
 Fry, who was given the list of questions roughly an hour beforehand, hosted the second technical rehearsal at 2:00 pm.
-Guests may have time to practise with a set of warm-up questions.
+Guests may have time to practice with a set of warm-up questions.

 For earlier series, warm-up comedians were used before recording began, frequently Stephen Grant, credited as the "audience wrangler".
-However, there have been no warm-ups for recent series.
+There have been no warm-ups for recent series.
 Fry recorded and tweeted audience AudioBooms and introduced the guests before the show.
 Recordings start at either 4:30 pm or 7:30 pm and last up to two hours, although only 30 minutes of footage is used for normal episodes and 45 minutes for "XL" episodes.
 By 10:00 pm, recording has usually finished and the set has been disassembled.
 Roughly 16 questions are asked and about half of those make it into the show; about 20% of material researched is used in a QI episode, while other facts may appear in the XL versions, a QI book, on QIs Twitter feed or on their website.

 In March 2020, due to the COVID-19 pandemic, two episodes of series R were filmed without an audience, due to social distancing requirements.
 Further series R episodes were recorded with a virtual audience via Zoom.